Woolverine94/biniou/README.md

   * 🆕 **2023-11-27** : 🔥 ***New feature : CUDA support for text, audio and 3d modules*** 🔥 CUDA support and optimizations are now added to all eligibles modules.
 If you had not done it yet, follow [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support) to enable.

   * 🆕 **2023-11-25** : 🔥 ***New feature : CUDA support for video modules*** 🔥 Enabling CUDA support and optimizations for all eligible video modules.
 If you had not done it yet, follow [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support) to enable.

-  * 🆕 **2023-11-24** : 🔥 ***New feature : CUDA support for image modules*** 🔥 Enabling CUDA support and optimizations for all eligible image modules. **Please note that these enhancements will only take effect after you replace PyTorch CPU with PyTorch CUDA, following [theses instructions](https://github.com/Woolverine94/biniou/wiki/Experimental-features#cuda-support)**.
-An automated system to activate CUDA will come very soon, as well as CUDA support for other modules.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)